Science, Art, Litt, Science based Art & Science Communication

 You just need to commit yourself to remaining rigorous, clear-headed and honest in your analysis while conducting science.

-Keen observation, analysis, interpretation, reflection, evaluation, inference, explanation, problem solving, and decision making are the vital stages of critical thinking.
+Keen observation, acquiring full knowledge on the subject, analysis, interpretation, reflection, evaluation, inference, explanation, problem solving, and decision making are the vital stages of critical thinking.

 The steps that should be followed are ...

 First you should develop the ability to understand the information you are being presented with correctly.
 It is also the ability to connect pieces of gathered/observed information/data together in order to determine what the intended meaning of the information was meant to represent.
 Try to understand the logical connections between ideas/data presented.

 Then try to analyse it with a neutral mind - remove all the influences that might screw up your thought process and understanding.
 These are cultural, religious, political, emotional and ideological ones.
 Just because you love or respect somebody - that somebody need not be always right.
 Or just because you hate somebody that person need not always be wrong.
 Just because you believe in something doesn't make it a fact.
 THIS REALIZATION IS VITAL FOR CRITICAL ANALYSIS.

 Identify, construct and evaluate arguments.
 We live in interesting times…times when misinformation, alternative facts, and opinion carry equal or more weight than empirical data.
 Therefore, search for evidence, facts, or knowledge by identifying relevant and highly reliable sources and gathering objective, subjective, historical, and current data from only those sources.
 Take into consideration only the data and facts of information exactly as they are presented to you or come to your notice - forget rest of the things.
 In order to do this you should develop the ability to understand and recognize what elements you will need in order to determine an accurate conclusion or hypothesis from the information you have at your disposal.
 You should be able to discard the useless things without any hesitation.
 This selection process is extremely important to have an accurate judgement.